jmende27/processor-sdk-doc-jm2/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 Flash and boot SPL from eMMC
 ============================

-The K3 based processors supports and recommends booting from the eMMC boot0/1 HW partitions.
-In the following example, we use the :command:`fatload` and :command:`mmc write` commands to load binaries from an SD card and write them to the eMMC boot0 HW partition:
+The K3 based processors supports and recommends booting from the eMMC Boot0/1.
+In the following example, we use the :command:`fatload` and :command:`mmc write` commands to load binaries from an SD card and flash them to the eMMC Boot0:

 .. ifconfig:: CONFIG_part_variant in ('AM64X')